 - Master Classes — CRES hosts a Master Class series throughout the academic year for New York Law School students and interested alumni.
 Our primary goals are to explore a real estate-related topic in depth and to discuss various career paths taken by successful real estate professionals.

-CRES is one of the most popular academic centers at New York Law School, with more than 75 students affiliated through the CRES Harlan Scholars and CRES Associates programs.
-These two affiliation programs allow students to demonstrate their interest in real estate while learning the legal doctrine and lawyering skills necessary to be successful real estate attorneys.
+CRES is one of the most popular academic centers at New York Law School, with more than 75 students affiliated through the CRES Associates Program.
+This affiliation program allow students to demonstrate their interest in real estate while learning the legal doctrine and lawyering skills necessary to be successful real estate attorneys.